 Children should wear comfortable clothing, appropriate for both indoor and outdoor activities.
 To foster independence, parents are encouraged to purchase clothing that the children can easily manipulate.
 Children must keep a complete change of clothing on hand at school for spills and other emergencies.
 These clothes, as well as those worn to school, should be labeled.
 Shoes should be sturdy and appropriate for indoor and outdoor play.
-Hard-soled slippers or inside shoes are strongly encouraged for the classroom.
-Children who take naps may bring a "sleeping friend" (e.g. stuffed animal).
+Hard-soled slippers or inside shoes are required for the classroom, which will protect them in the event of an evacuation.
+Children who take naps may bring a "snuggle item" (e.g. stuffed animal).
 Please leave toys at home or in the car.
 Children may bring books, science specimens and other items of educational interest to the class for sharing.
 Items relating to a special project, nature treasures or seasonal items are always welcome.
 HMS cannot assume responsibility for loss or damage to any personal items children bring to school.